 Where we are vs. where we need to be

 Unfortunately, we have a long way to go.
 Statistics on representation from women, Black, Indigenous, people of colour, and people with disabilities at the executive and board levels are shockingly disproportionate to our population.
 For example, a report from BCG and CivicAction shows that Black leaders hold less than one per cent of executive roles and board positions at major Canadian companies, despite representing 3.5% of the population.

 Numbers don’t lie: the corporate world is behind.
 We see this reflected in statistics and have heard it directly from some clients.
 They know they need to do better to address diversity among their leadership and board of directors.

 At our firm, we also recognize that despite having visible-minority ownership and a highly diverse employee base, our leadership team is less diverse today than we aspire to be tomorrow.
 That is why every senior member of our team pursues training and ongoing education on equity, diversity, inclusion, and Indigenous reconciliation.

 Organizations with homogenous boards and c-suites must start from a place of reflection.
 This includes doing the critical work of listening and learning from their internal and external communities to understand their expectations.
 Leaders must also examine the unconscious biases and barriers that might be standing in the way of progress.
 A well-thought-out plan and transparent communication are essential, but objectives must be set and measured regularly.

 This work has not only become an expectation from business leaders, investors, and regulators; it will become table stakes for reputation and long-term business performance.

-Joanne Pitkin is Director, Corporate and Public Affairs, a member of Argyle’s ESG communications consulting team and serves on the Communications Committee for Women in Governance.
+Joanne Pitkin is VP, Corporate and Public Affairs, a member of Argyle’s ESG communications consulting team and serves on the Communications Committee for Women in Governance.